 Reference config sheets

 Below you will find a few sample configurations to help fast track your localization setup.
-For a complete guide on localization configurations, please see the localization setup guide.

 To use: